KWSNick/ScouseDaxie/README.md

 | General Consumer     | Keywords make site easy to find.
 Content provides advice on dog friendly venues and for training.
 Social media provides interactivty and further chances of becoming aware of the brand.|
 | 3rd Party Businesses | Keywords will bring businesses to the site.
 Word of mouth and direct approach from the business will encourage collaboration.                                                           |

+### Subscribe Form

+The form was tested to ensure that correctly complete form was accepted and the user returned to the home page, the omission of each required field in turn resulted in a submission error message and that the incorrect entry of an email address also presented the user with an error message.

 ### W3C HTML Validator

 Each page was run through W3C (World Wide Web Consortium) Markup Validator, the results of which are summarised below: